Free Mexico Travel Guide and Travel Information

 The following year the Maya people revolted but were put down with additional Spanish troops coming from Mérida.

-The city and the surrounding region was the scene of an intense battle during Yucatán’s Caste War, and the Latino forces were forced to abandon Valladolid on March 14, 1848, with half being killed by ambush before they reached Mérida.
-The city was sacked by the Maya rebels but was recaptured later in the war.
+The city and the surrounding region were the scene of an intense battle during Yucatán’s Caste War, and the Latino forces were forced to abandon Valladolid on March 14, 1848, with half being killed by ambush before they reached Mérida.

 Until the beginning of the 20th century, Valladolid was the third largest and most important city of the Yucatán Peninsula, (after Mérida and Campeche).
-It had a sizable well-to-do Criollo population, with a number of old Spanish style mansions in the old city.
-Valladolid was widely known by its nickname The Sultana of the East.
+It had a sizable well-to-do Criollo population, with several old Spanish-style mansions in the old city.

 Tourist Attractions & Sightseeing

 It is worth noting that principal sites are very well marked with bi-lingual signage, making this a truly hospitable place for English speakers.
-The local police are very friendly, speak English well and are happy to give directions.
+The local police are very friendly, speak English well, and are happy to give directions.

 Valladolid is a great city to spend the day exploring the history and culture the Yucatan peninsula has to offer.